 “In 2014, he catches the touchdown on [Seahawks linebacker] K.J.
 Wright.
 Then we beat him on a crossing route under pressure, but only Gronk makes that play with his length and speed.
 Then I threw him another, call it a deep stop route, on K.J.
 Wright again,” Brady had recalled.

 “I’ve thrown a lot to him over the years.
 He’s been so dependable, consistent.”

-Then there’s what Gronkowski, 29, does after the catch that also warrants consideration, with defenders sometimes bouncing off him, or hanging on as he lunges forward with force.
-Those catches often turn into memorable plays, too.
+Then there’s what Gronkowski does after the catch that also warrants consideration among his best work, with defenders often bouncing off him, or hanging on as he lunges forward with force.

 1. Nov.
 2, 2014 -- Patriots 43, Broncos 21: A leaping, one-handed catch between multiple Broncos defenders in a victory at home.
 This play defied physics because Gronkowski’s momentum was heading in the opposite direction from where he caught the ball.
 The 20-yard grab came at the goal line with 14 minutes, 28 seconds remaining in the fourth quarter, and Gronkowski just narrowly was ruled down before crossing the end zone.
 It was so close that Patriots coach Bill Belichick challenged the ruling.
 On the sideline, microphones picked up Brady approaching Gronkowski and saying, “How the f--- did you catch that?”

 2. Jan.
 14, 2012 -- Patriots 45, Broncos 10: One of Gronkowski’s favorites, he laid out in the back left-hand corner of the end zone and initially made contact with the ball with only his right hand before bringing his left hand in to secure it as he crashed to the ground for a 10-yard score to give the Patriots a 14-0 lead en route to a blowout win.